Generalized Nash Equilibrium Problems with Mixed-Integer Variables: Computational Study

-Table \ref{tab: CompStSM} (resp.
-Table \ref{tab: CompStLA}) shows for each instance type with 4 or less players (resp.
-10 players) the performance of each method (resp. only of the $\hat{V}_\alpha$ and quasi-linear methods), that is, the percentage of how often an equilibrium was found is presented in the ``GNE" column and the time it took to compute the GNE on average is shown in the ``Time" column.
-If no equilibrium was found, the time was not included in the average time computation.
-The different instance types are described by a tuple of the form $(|N|,|V|,a,b)$ where $a \in \{s,m\}$ determines whether it's the single ($s$) or multi ($m)$ source/sink type and $b \in \{1,10\}$ indicates whether the weights of the player are all set to 1 or randomly set in the range of 1 to 10.

-To demonstrate the behaviour of the various methods, we present in Figure~\ref{fig: Whisker} boxplots of the performance of all methods.
-These boxplots are based on 100 randomly generated instances of the type (2,20,m,10).
+All methods have been implemented in \textsc{MATLAB}\textsuperscript{ \textregistered} R2023a on Windows 10 Enterprise.
+The computations have been performed on a machine with Intel Core i5-12500 and 32 GB of memory.
+An overview of the results can be seen in Table~\ref{table: overview}.
+The ``GNE'' column of a method displays how often an equilibrium was found while the ``Time'' column shows how long it took (in seconds) to compute the equilibrium on average.
+The ``Non-Existence'' column shows how often \textsc{BARON} was able to give a lower bound larger zero on the objective, i.e.~giving a certificate for non existence of equilibria and the corresponding ``Time'' column shows how long it took (in seconds) to compute the lower bound.
+In order to illustrate the behaviour of the methods with respect to different player sets, we also present the results of the JCDFG and ICDFG subdivided into the three possibilities $N \in \{2,4,10\}$. {To demonstrate the behaviour of the various methods for one instance-type, we also present in Figure~\ref{fig: WhiskerJCDFG} and Figure~\ref{fig: WhiskerICDFG} boxplots of the performance of all methods based on 100 randomly generated instances of the type (2,20,m,10) for the JCDFG and ICDFG.
 The diagrams show the distribution of the computation time (in seconds) of an integral GNE.
-The mark inside each box denotes the median, boxes represent lower and upper quartiles, and the whisker ends show the minimum and maximum, respectively, apart from possible outliers marked by a cycle.
+The mark inside each box denotes the median, boxes represent lower and upper quartiles, and the whisker ends show the minimum and maximum, respectively, apart from possible outliers marked by a cycle. }

+The results regarding the transportation markets demonstrate that a BR heuristic may fail completely for certain types of GNEPs as infeasible strategy profiles may lead to the non-existence of best responses for players.
+In contrast, the results of the quasi-linear approach for these transportation markets illustrate the advantage that comes with our quasi-linear reformulation.
+Namely the possibility to generate certificates for non-existence of equilibria.
+In this regard, \textsc{BARON} was able to find in all market instances either a GNE or such a certificate.

+Finally, remark that the overall weak performance of the $\hat{V}$ and $\hat{V}^{\mathrm{pen}}$ approaches can be mainly attributed to the numerical complexity of \texttt{fmincon} when using differentiation.
+This task is time-demanding, requiring numerous costly $\hat{V}$/$\hat{V}^{\mathrm{pen}}$ evaluations. }